 The second half was less open, with both sides struggling to create any chances.
 A wayward Tom Carroll cross clipped the bar, and Middlesbrough pressed late on, but a goal never looked like coming.
 Throughout the game, Swansea looked comfortable in possession and had the majority of the ball.
 Graham Potter’s main worry however will be the Swans’ goal scoring threat.
 Oli McBurnie is the top scorer with 4 goals, but Swansea will need to add more goals to their game against QPR at the weekend.
 Bet UK’s online betting is offering odds of 4/1* to Swansea to score over 2.5 goals and rediscover their goal scoring touch.

 Bet UK’s Sports Betting Blog

-Head over to Bet UK’s sports betting blog for the latest sports news, alongside updates from online casino.
+Head over to Bet UK’s sports betting blog for the latest sports news, alongside updates from Online Casino Games.
 At our Swansea City News page, we will be bringing you regular Swans news to keep you up to date with everything going on at the Liberty Stadium.
-Bet UK’s online sportsbook also offers a number of Swansea City betting specials, which will be updated throughout the season.
+Bet UK’s online sportsbook) also offers a number of Swansea City betting specials, which will be updated throughout the season.

 *All odds from Bet UK’s Online Betting correct at the time of writing.

 Whether a fan of online betting or casino games don't forget to check out our Casino Bonus and Betting Offer promotions to see what we have to offer.